On The Negativity of Ricci Curvatures of Complete Conformal Metrics: Domains in Compact Manifolds

 \begin{proof}[Proof of Theorem \ref{thrm-large-positive-Ricci}] Let $u_i$ be the solution of \eqref{eq-MEq} and \eqref{eq-MBoundary} in $\Omega_i$.
 Then, $g_{i}=u_i^{\frac{4}{n-2}}g.$

 The proof of Theorem \ref{prop-general mainfold} can be adapted to prove Case 1, i.e., $\Gamma$ contains a submanifold of dimension $j$, with $1\le j\leq \frac{n-2}{2}$.

 Next, we consider Case 2, i.e., $(M, g)$ is not conformally equivalent to the standard sphere $S^n$ and $\Gamma$ consists of finitely many points.
-If $\lambda(M,[g])\leq 0$, the proof of Theorem \ref{prop-general mainfold} and Theorem \ref{blow up-one point} can be adapted to yield the conclusion here.
-Hence, we only need to discuss the case $\lambda(M,[g])> 0$.
-For simplicity, we assume $\Gamma$ consists of two points $x_0$ and $y_0$.
-The general case can be discussed similarly.
+If $\lambda(M,[g])\leq 0$, the proof of Theorem \ref{prop-general mainfold} and Theorem \ref{blow up-one point} can be adapted to yield the desired conclusion.
+Hence, we only need to discuss the case $\lambda(M,[g])> 0$ and $\Gamma$ consists of finitely many points $\{p_1, \cdots, p_k\}$.